Regulatory guide - Entry to inquire into suspected contraventions

 We publish this regulatory guide to assist the organisations and entities we regulate.

-Part 7 of the Work Health and Safety Act 2011 (WHS Act), in conjunction with part 2.4 of the Work Health and Safety Regulations 2011 (WHS Regulations), provides for WHS entry permit holders to enter workplaces in certain circumstances.
+Part 7 of the Work Health and Safety Act 2011 (WHS Act), in conjunction with Part 2.4 of Work Health and Safety Regulations 2011 (WHS Regulations), provides for WHS entry permit holders to enter workplaces in certain circumstances.

 1. Preconditions

-A 'person conducting a business or undertaking' (PCBU) in relation to which the WHS entry permit holder is exercising or proposes to exercise a right of entry is referred to as a ‘relevant person conducting a business or undertaking’ (relevant PCBU).
+• be a member (or eligible to be member) of the union or a worker whose interests the union is entitled to represent.
+A 'person conducting a business or undertaking' (PCBU) in relation to which the EPH is exercising or proposes to exercise a right of entry is referred to as a ‘relevant person conducting a business or undertaking’ (relevant PCBU).[2]

-The ‘reasonably suspects’ threshold requires less than a reasonable belief but more than a possibility.
-The question is whether there would be created in the mind of a reasonable person in the position of the WHS entry permit holder an actual apprehension that a contravention of the WHS Act or WHS Regulations that relates to or affects a relevant worker has occurred or is occurring.
-There must be some factual basis for the suspicion, in the form of material that has some probative value even if it may be hearsay or inadmissible in evidence.
-There must also be reasonable grounds for forming the suspicion on the basis of that material.[3]
+The ‘reasonably suspects’ threshold requires less than a reasonable belief but more than a mere possibility.
+The question is whether a reasonable person in the position of the EPH would have an actual apprehension that a contravention of the WHS Act or WHS Regulations that relates to or affects a relevant worker has occurred or is occurring.
+There must be some factual basis for the suspicion, in the form of evidence with probative value, even if it is hearsay or otherwise inadmissible as evidence in court.
+There must also be reasonable grounds for forming the suspicion on the basis of that evidence.[3]

-If a WHS entry permit holder has formed a reasonable suspicion that a contravention of the WHS Act or WHS Regulations has occurred or is occurring, he or she should consider whether it may be appropriate for the issue to be addressed by health and safety representatives for the relevant workgroups and/or Comcare.
-The limited powers available to WHS entry permit holders may mean that the interests of relevant workers could be better served by action taken by health and safety representatives and/or Comcare either in conjunction with, or instead of, the WHS entry permit holder.
+If an EPH has formed a reasonable suspicion that a contravention of the WHS Act or WHS Regulations has occurred or is occurring, he or she should consider whether they can properly address the issue.
+The limited powers available to EPHs may mean that the interests of relevant workers are better served by action taken by health and safety representatives and/or Comcare either in conjunction with, or instead of, the EPH.

 2. Workplace entry